gardener/gardener/docs/monitoring/profiling.md

 $ go tool pprof /tmp/heap-admission-controller
 ```

-## gardener-seed-admission-controller
+## gardener-seed-admission-controller, gardener-resource-manager

-gardener-seed-admission-controller provides the following flags for enabling profiling handlers (disabled by default):
+gardener-seed-admission-controller and gardener-resource-manager provides the following flags for enabling profiling handlers (disabled by default):

 ```
 --contention-profiling    Enable lock contention profiling, if profiling is enabled